bioimagesuiteweb/examples/step09/README.md

     });

-The elements in `htmlreplace` (js,css,manifest) are used to replace the blocks in the html file (build:css to endbuld) and (build:js to endbuild) and (build:manifest to endbuild).
+The elements in `htmlreplace` (js,css,manifest) are used to replace the blocks in the html file, build:css to endbuld, build:js to endbuild and build:manifest to endbuild.

-The alljs and allcss variables are simply lists of all '.js' and all '.css' files to be included in the .html file
+The `alljs` and `allcss` variables are simply lists of all `.js` and `.css` files to be included in the `.html` file

     alljs : [ 'webcomponents-lite.js', 'jquery.min.js', 'three.min.js', 'bootstrap.min.js', 'libbiswasm_nongpl_wasm.js', 'bislib.js', 'index_bundle.js'  ],
     allcss : [ 'bootstrap_dark_edited.css', 'index.css' ],
-options

 The final output is a clean html file ready to ship: